awsdocs/aws-kms-developer-guide/doc_source/services-emr.md

 + [Client\-Side Encryption with AWS KMS\-Managed Keys \(CSE\-KMS\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingClientSideEncryption.html)\.
 With CSE\-KMS, the Amazon EMR cluster uses a CMK to encrypt data before sending it to Amazon S3 for storage\.
 For more information about how this works, see [Process for Encrypting Data on EMRFS with CSE\-KMS](#emrfs-encryption-cse-kms)\.

 When you configure an Amazon EMR cluster to encrypt data on EMRFS with SSE\-KMS or CSE\-KMS, you choose the CMK in AWS KMS that you want Amazon S3 or the Amazon EMR cluster to use\.
 With SSE\-KMS, you can choose the AWS managed CMK for Amazon S3 with the alias **aws/s3**, or a custom CMK that you create\.
 With CSE\-KMS, you must choose a custom CMK that you create\.
 When you choose a custom CMK, you must ensure that your Amazon EMR cluster has permission to use the CMK\.
-For more information, see [Add the EMR Instance Role to an AWS KMS CMK](https://docs.aws.amazon.com/ElasticMapReduce/latest/ReleaseGuide/emr-encryption-create-keys.html#emr-awskms-console) in the *Amazon EMR Release Guide*\.
+For more information, see [Using AWS KMS Customer Master Keys \(CMKs\) for Encryption](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-encryption-enable.html#emr-awskms-keys) in the *Amazon EMR Management Guide*\.

 For both SSE\-KMS and CSE\-KMS, the CMK you choose is the master key in an [envelope encryption](concepts.md#enveloping) workflow\.
 The data is encrypted with a unique data encryption key \(or *data key*\), and this data key is encrypted under the CMK in AWS KMS\.
 The encrypted data and an encrypted copy of its data key are stored together as a single encrypted object in an S3 bucket\.
 For more information about how this works, see the following topics\.